What is SEM?

 The SEM steering committee was established in the fall of 2017.

-Next year, in addition to supporting the College’s implementation of these strategies, the steering committee will work to ensure that SEM principles are incorporated into all of the College’s decision-making processes moving forward.
+In addition to pursuing particular initiatives, the SEM steering committee is working to ensure that SEM principles are incorporated into all of the College’s decision-making processes moving forward.

 What is an “action plan”?